-The OpenGL Vizserver server processes write the processes' status messages with vsserver (for the OpenGL Vizserver server manager) or vssession (for the OpenGL Vizserver session manager) tags in the /var/adm/SYSLOG file.
+The OpenGL Vizserver server processes write the status messages using vsserver (for the OpenGL Vizserver server manager) or vssession (for the OpenGL Vizserver session manager) tags in the /var/adm/SYSLOG file.

-Since there are also so many other processes on your system to write their messages to this file, look carefully at lines between user connects to the OpenGL Vizserver server and user disconnects from the OpenGL Vizserver server.
-Check that the session was started and exited normally and look at the graphics process related messages between these messages.
+Since there are also so many other processes on your system that write their messages to this file, look carefully at lines between user connects to the OpenGL Vizserver server and user disconnects from the OpenGL Vizserver server.
+Check that the session was started and exited normally and look at the graphics process-related messages between these messages.